KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 -  cells with data (b),
 -  icons for drill down and drill up (c),
 -  icons for sorting (only if enabled by the developer) (d),
--  icons for showing properties (only if enabled and configured by the developer) (e),
--  links for cross navigation (only if enabled and configured by the developer) (f).
+-  links for cross navigation (only if enabled and configured by the developer) (e).

 .. _pivottablefeat:
 .. figure:: media/image142a.png